Financial Management System for SMEs: Real-World Deployment of Accounts Receivable and Cash Flow Prediction: Deployed Solution

 \subsection{Accounts Receivable Prediction Module}

-The accounts receivable module addresses the challenge of predicting payment delays with minimal customer history.
-Given the constraint that SMEs often have customers with very limited cooperation history, we developed a feature engineering approach that maximizes information extraction from available data.
+The accounts receivable module addresses the challenge of predicting payment delays under limited customer history, which is common in SME settings.
+To maximize information extraction from sparse data, we designed a feature engineering approach combining basic invoice information (amount, payment terms, customer ID) with historical cooperation metrics derived from past interactions.